briancrink/dotfiles/.bash/readme.md

 - type `sudo !!` to repeat last command with sudo privileges, sudo BANG BANG!!
 - type `test -x <file>` tests whether `<file>` has execute permissions for the current user

+### Run Script in the background

+- type `script &`
+- moves process to the background and issues a new shell prompt immediately

 ### Command Flags